Labor

 Once you’ve updated all the necessary information, the next step in virtual restaurant recruiting is actually getting the word out.

-If you’re a large restaurant hiring a high volume of employees in a short time frame, you may want to use a talent management platform that can help you source large numbers of top-quality applicants at once.
+If you’re a large restaurant hiring a high volume of employees, ranging from a restaurant busser to a general manager in a short time frame, you may want to use a talent management platform that can help you source large numbers of top-quality applicants at once.
 Though a fast and efficient way to drive high-quality applicants through your virtual candidate pipeline, keep in mind that talent management technology comes at a steep cost.

 Therefore, if you’re an independent restaurant with a limited budget and just a few roles to fill, the better option is to use free online platforms to market your open positions.
 In order to reach as many prospective candidates as possible, consider using the following restaurant recruitment channels: